theobald-software/kb.theobald-software.github.io/content/_sap/authority-objects-sap-user-rights.md

 weight: 1
 ---

-Please also have a look in our [OnlineHelp](https://help.theobald-software.com/en/) for further information.

 ### About
-To use our products you need an SAP connection user with sufficient authorization in SAP.
+To use Theobald Software products you need an SAP connection user with sufficient authorization in SAP.
 Authorizations are assigned via authorization objects in SAP. <br>

 The authorizations in the first section "General authorization objects" are required to establish an SAP connection with the SAP application server.
 The remaining sections show the authorizations required for the respective components.
-Depending on the components that you want to use, the corresponding authorizations are required.
+Depending on the component in use, the corresponding authorizations are required.

-Please redirect this article to your SAP Basis admins to get the relevant authorization objects you require for your SAP connection user.
+Redirect this article to your SAP Basis admins to get the relevant authorization objects for your SAP connection user.

 {: .box-note }
-**Note** Should you still get an authorization error in or software, ask SAP Basis to record an ST01-/ or SU53-authorization trace in SAP.
-This trace tells you, which authorizations objects are missing.
+**Note** If you still get an authorization error, ask SAP Basis to record an ST01-/ or SU53-authorization trace in SAP.
+This trace shows which authorizations objects are missing.

 ### General authorization objects

 The following objects are required to establish a connection to SAP.
+Download the required SAP roles --- [SAP profile for general authorization](/files/sap_roles/ZXTGENERAL.SAP)

 ```
 S_RFC            RFC_TYPE=FUGR; RFC_NAME=SYST; ACTVT=16